 I prefer a student who plays an easy piece with devotion than a person who plays a Chopin scherzo with his feet and no passion!

 Practicing 8 hours a day is not bad, but practicing well 30 minutes a day is even better.
 A good teacher will help you to develop that good method of work.
-The problems with grades as the only goal is that you have a lot of time to prepare yourself to it.
+The problem with grades as the only goal is that you have a lot of time to prepare yourself for it.
 Generally, a year or 10 months when you only do that.

-A lot of people doesn’t really practice at home and they really start to do it 2 months before the exams.
+A lot of people don’t really practice at home and they really start to do it 2 months before the exams.

 They pass their exams and forget everything about it.